 Breastfeeding at least two months tied to lower SIDS risk

-(Reuters Health) - Babies who are breastfed for at least two months may have a lower risk of sudden infant death syndrome (SIDS) during sleep than babies who aren’t nursed as long, a research review suggests.
+LONDON: Babies who are breastfed for at least two months may have a lower risk of Sudden Infant Death Syndrome (SIDS) during sleep than babies who aren’t nursed as long, a research review suggests.

-Pediatricians recommend that mothers exclusively breastfeed infants until they’re at least six months of age because it can reduce babies’ risk of SIDS as well as ear and respiratory infections, allergies, childhood obesity and diabetes.
-But research to date hasn’t offered a clear picture of exactly how long women need to nurse their infants to protect against SIDS, said John Thompson, lead author of the current study and a pediatrics researcher at the University of Auckland.
+Paediatricians recommend that mothers exclusively breastfeed infants until they’re at least six months of age because it can reduce babies’ risk of SIDS as well as ear and respiratory infections, allergies, childhood obesity and diabetes.
+But research to date hasn’t offered a clear picture of exactly how long women need to nurse their infants to protect against SIDS, said Associate Professor John Thompson, lead author of the current study and a paediatrics researcher at the University of Auckland.

-“The peak age of SIDS is two to four months, so breastfeeding may need to continue into this apparently more vulnerable period to incur the protective effect,” Thompson said by email.
+“The peak age of SIDS is two to four months, so breastfeeding may need to continue into this apparently more vulnerable period to incur the protective effect,” Assoc Prof Thompson said by email.

 SIDS has become much less common in recent decades as doctors have urged parents to put infants to sleep on their backs without pillows or other soft bedding and toys that could pose a suffocation risk.
 But it still remains a leading cause of infant mortality.